Recruiting top employees into their fold is only half the battle for businesses in the corporate world’s war for talent.

 Constant employee exits also disrupt workplace continuity and hinder overall productivity.

 Low retention rates may damage your reputation

-High employee turnover rates may reflect poorly on your business, particularly in company review sites like Glassdoor.
+High employee turnover rates may reflect poorly on your business and its company culture, particularly on company review sites like Glassdoor.

 Your previous employees may leave negative reviews, especially if the cause of their exit from your business is poor work experience.

 Improving your business’s retention rate is not a walk in the park.
 It can involve – depending on your business’s present culture – a complete overhaul of how things are done.

 However, doing so can significantly increase your business’s retention rate.

 Below are some of the things you can do to improve your retention rate.

 Hire with retention in mind